 It shall cooperate with the Commission in any investigation regarding manipulation or alteration of sales data; and

-Take such other action directed by the Commission to comply with 935 CMR 500.105.
+Take such other action directed by the Commission to comply with 935 CMR 500.105: General Operational Requirements for Marijuana Establishments.

 A retailer shall comply with 830 CMR 62C.25.1: Record Retention and DOR Directive 16-1 regarding recordkeeping requirements.

-A retailer shall adopt separate accounting practices at the point-of-sale for Marijuana and Marijuana Product sales, and non-Marijuana sales.
+A retailer shall adopt separate accounting practices at the point of sale for Marijuana and Marijuana Product sales, and non-Marijuana sales.

-The Commission and the DOR may audit and examine the point-of-sale system used by a retailer in order to ensure compliance with Massachusetts tax laws and 935 CMR 500.000.
+The Commission and the DOR may audit and examine the point-of-sale system used by a retailer in order to ensure compliance with Massachusetts tax laws and 935 CMR 500.140(5): Recording Sales.

 Consumer Education.
 A Marijuana Retailer shall make available educational materials about Marijuana Products to Consumers.
-A retailer must have an adequate supply of current educational material available for distribution.
-Educational materials must be available in commonly spoken languages designated by the Commission, which will include, but not be limited to, appropriate materials for the visually- and hearing-impaired.
+A retailer shall have an adequate supply of current educational material available for distribution.
+Educational materials shall be available in commonly spoken languages designated by the Commission, which will include, but not be limited to, appropriate materials for the visually- and hearing-impaired.
 Such materials shall be made available for inspection by the Commission on request.
 The Commission will establish fines or other civil penalties for a Marijuana Establishment's failure to provide these materials.
-The educational material must include at least the following:
+The educational material shall include at least the following:

 A warning that Marijuana has not been analyzed or approved by the FDA, that there is limited information on side effects, that there may be health risks associated with using Marijuana, and that it should be kept away from children;